Southern Sourced Songs: Stories Behind the #CKVLMUSIC Playlist

 * * * * * * *

-Garth Brooks (yes, THE Garth Brooks!) has strong musical ties to Cookeville.
+Did you know Garth Brooks (yes, the Garth Brooks) has strong musical ties to Cookeville?
 While celebrating his 7-diamond album accolade, Brooks named Cookeville as 1 of 7 most influential cities in Tennessee to impact his career, after signing with Capital Records following a 1990 concert at Tennessee Tech’s Hooper Eblen Center.

 Genre-bending band Judah & the Lion are now mixing melodies, banjoes, and more to create "Folk Hop 'n' Roll," recording in nearby Nashville aka Music City.
 Lead vocalist and songwriter Judah Akers grew up in Cookeville, and sees no boundaries when it comes to music.
 The native represents Cookeville wherever he goes, and even donned his old Cookeville Cavalier baseball uniform during a recent concert in his hometown.